-Learn How to Focus and Increase Your Qualifying Rate at Dog Agility Trials
+How to Focus to Increase Your Qualifying Rate at Dog Agility Trials

-There's a saying in agility circles, "Just one little thing."
-Just one little thing refers to making one little mistake in an agility run that keeps the team from qualifying.
+There's a saying in agility circles, "just one little thing."
+It refers to making one little mistake in an agility run that keeps the team from qualifying.
 This "Just One Little Thing" syndrome is epidemic in agility.
 Look at the results after an agility trial, and you'll see team after team with only one refusal, one wrong course, or one failure to perform.
+Only one mistake.

 Handlers wonder why their team keeps making the "JOLT" errors, and often they blame their dogs.
 The fact is, most of the JOLT mistakes are slight mental errors on the part of the handler.